lauri-sa/VuokratoimistotApp/README.md

 The repository contains the necessary SQL scripts to create the required database.
 Before running the application, you'll need to:

+- Install MySQL if it is not already installed.

-- Create the database using the provided SQL scripts.
+- Create the database using the provided SQL scripts located in the `SqlScripts` folder.
+The database must be set up using MySQL as the application relies on MySQL for data storage.

 - Add an `App.config` file to the project and configure the connection string to point to your database.